CMSgov/ab2d-sample-client-python/README.md

    - if you only see one line of output displaying "python3.exe" under the "WindowsApps" directory, this means python3 is NOT installed

-   - these instructions will install from the official python site instead of the Windows Store (which if often locked by administrators)
+   - these instructions will install from the official python site instead of the Windows Store (which is often locked by administrators)

 1. If you only had one line of "...\WindowsApps\python3.exe" output, jump to the following section:

    [Install python 3 on Windows](#install-python-3-on-windows)

-1. If more that one line was displayed in the output and includes a "...\Python\Python3{version}\python.exe" line, jump to the following section:
+1. If more than one line was displayed in the output and includes a "...\Python\Python3{version}\python.exe" line, jump to the following section:

    [Verify python and pip work from the command prompt on Windows](#verify-python-and-pip-work-from-the-command-prompt-on-windows)